Chefter/chefter.github.io/_posts/2016-09-07-Tested-Kitchen-Hacks-from-Chefter.md

 **Ice cubes- not just for water.**

 Boring, right?
 Well think again!
 The possibilities are literally endless.
 Add in some herbs, edible flowers or fruit juice to your next tray of ice cubes for some extra kick for your glass of water or cocktail.
 Love iced coffee?
 What about coffee cubes?
-Next time you brew up a cup mix together equal parts water and coffee, freeze it in some ice trays and add it to your next ice coffee.
-No more watery iced coffee ever.
+Next time you brew up a cup mix together equal parts water and coffee, freeze it in some ice trays and add it to your next ice coffee. _No more watery iced coffee ever_.

 **Have a Cast Iron skillet?**

 If you do, it’s important to take care of it.
-If you wash your Cast Iron skillet with soap and water, always remember to pour in about a tablespoon of oil and polish it into the skillet or else it will rust.
-No bueno.
-Is your skillet just a little dirty?
-Pour in a tablespoon of salt and scrub with a paper towel.
-Et voila!
-That way, you won't have to re-polish it!
+If you wash your Cast Iron skillet with soap and water, always remember to pour in about a tablespoon of oil and polish it into the skillet or else it will rust. _No bueno._ Is your skillet just a little dirty?
+Pour in a tablespoon of salt and scrub with a paper towel. _Et voila!_ That way, you won't have to re-polish it!